sagemath/sage/README.md

       build will not work if Windows line endings rather than UNIX line endings are used.

-      Therefore it is crucial that you unpack the source tree from the WSL `bash` using the WSL `tar` utility and not using other Windows tools (including mingw).
-Likewise, when using `git`, it is recommended (but not necessary) to use the WSL version of `git`.
+      Therefore it is recommended (but not necessary) to use the WSL version of `git`.

 3. [Linux, WSL] Install the required minimal build prerequisites.